 A much more open ended approach may also be employed with no specific instructions given to encourage computational thinking e.g. in Year 2, the children use ‘Lego - Fix the Factory’ for programming information.
 Here, the pupils will start with no instructions given.
 They then must use prior knowledge and problem solving skills to complete each level.
 This approach is always tailored according to the needs of the pupils.
 Individual lessons are introduced through an objective and ensure progression across all year groups.
 For example, in the Foundation Stage, the objective may be to move a floor robot by pressing a ‘forward’ button which progresses to being able to programme a sequence of commands to achieve a specific outcome by Year 3.
 Finally, in Year 6, the children’s objective will be to evaluate the effectiveness and efficiency of an algorithm.

-In Years 1 to Year 6, Computing is taught as a discrete subject for up to 1 hour per week but also used to enhance work in other subjects.
+In Years 1 to Year 6, Computing is taught as a discrete subject but also used to enhance work in other subjects.
 Internet research is now an integral part of Learning Challenge topics.
 Also, multimedia programmes such as Word and PowerPoint are used to publish or present written work and bar charts and graphs are created in Excel and Word.
 Pupils record sound using microphones on Ipads (Foundation Stage phonics) as well as using recording devices in PE and music for self-evaluation of performance.
 In the Foundation Stage, Computing is integrated into daily practice with many activities being child initiated through free choice, as well as adult led.

 A wide range of resources are used in meeting the requirements of the Computing Curriculum.
 These include laptops, iPads and apps, sound recording devices, Code.org, Lego WeDo software, Beebots, Sound Pegs, IWBs, Microsoft Office Suite, Scratch, Spelling shed, TT Rockstars and Reading Plus to name but a few.
 ‘Reading Plus’, ‘TT Rockstars’ and ‘Spelling Shed’ are subscription website which are also used to encourage and enhance home learning.
 Indeed, pupils are actively encouraged to practise and refine the skills they have been taught through home learning as many pupils have access to similar software at home and programming software (Scratch and Code.org) are free to use.